Laxer3a/CRound/README.md

   - 'override offset' should make it explicit when two members share the same memory.
   - No support in first draft and then can add back the C union later if needed.

+## On the topics of strings.
+- Not a fat pointer.
+(Length + Ptr as a struct)
+- Want to store length AND store a ZERO at the end (but length return without the zero).
+  - Can just get raw ptr and use it as standard C string.
+- strlen becomes O(1).
+- Structure : [Size U32][Array of byte...]
+- UTF8 the default.
+- Design problem : The string pointer point to the array of byte (and we always do ptr-4 to get size) or point to size and we always do (ptr+4) to get access to the string.
+- Is 4GB string too small ?

 ## Function pointers.
 - Need those for DLL and C communication.
 Provide and use C function pointer.
 Allows also to create complex mecanism (COM object), or even C++ objects.